django-oscar/django-oscar-paymentexpress/README.rst

 PaymentExpress package for django-oscar
 =======================================

-This package provides integration with the payment gateway, DataCash.
-It is designed to work seamlessly with the e-commerce framework `django-oscar`_ but can be used without oscar.
+This package provides integration with the payment gateway, PaymentExpress.
+It is designed to work seamlessly with the e-commerce framework `django-oscar` but can be used without oscar.